DavidCorrado/KotlinMultiPlatform/README.md

 # KotlinMultiplatform
-A basic kotlin multiplatform example to provide POC
+A basic Kotlin Multiplatform example to provide a POC